dpawlows/Foundations-of-Scientific-Computing/lessons/L3/coding.rst

 Linking your computer to GitHub
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Recently, GitHub changed the way that you can access your remote repositories.
+**You only have to do this step once!** Recently, GitHub changed the way that you can access your remote repositories.
 They now require the use of something called an **SSH Key** to allow uploading of your commits directly from your computer to your remote repo.
 So, we need to set that up.